noargs/ESP32/36_spiffs1_with_app/README.md

+### SPIFFS (SPI Flash File System)

+- Flash an entire directory into flash
+- Using common c file functions to create/read/upadte/delete files.
+- Size is configured in the partition table
+- Does not currently support directory structure but the filename can act like a path

+## SPIFFS Process

+- Use a tool to convert a directory to a bin file.
+This can optionally be done at build time.
+- Use a tool to load the file into flash.
+This can optionally be done at flash time.

 Go to `esp/esp-idf/components/partition_table` and copy the file `partitions_singleapp.csv` into our project and rename it to `paritions.csv` which contains the following table.

 | Name | Type | SubType | Offset | Size | Flags |